-- WIS2 incorporates several Global Brokers, ensuring highly resilient distribution of notification messages across the globe. - A Global Broker subscribes to the Message Broker operated by each WIS2 Node and republishes notification messages. - A Global Broker subscribes to notifications from other Global Brokers to ensure it receives a copy of all notification messages. - A Global Broker republishes notification messages from every WIS2 Node and Global Service. - A Global Broker operates a highly available, high-performance Message Broker. - A Global Broker uses the WIS2 Topic Hierarchy enabling a data consumer to easily find topics relevant to their needs. - Data consumers should subscribe to notifications from a Global Broker not directly to the Message Brokers operated by WIS2 Nodes.
+- WIS2 incorporates several Global Brokers, ensuring the highly resilient distribution of notification messages across the globe. - A Global Broker subscribes to the Message Broker operated by each WIS2 Node and republishes notification messages. - A Global Broker subscribes to notifications from other Global Brokers to ensure that it receives a copy of all notification messages. - A Global Broker republishes notification messages from every WIS2 Node and Global Service. - A Global Broker operates a highly available, high-performance Message Broker. - A Global Broker uses the WIS2 Topic Hierarchy, enabling data consumers to easily find topics relevant to their needs. - Data consumers should subscribe to notifications from a Global Broker, not directly from the Message Brokers operated by WIS2 Nodes.